Satellites of spherical subgroups: Introduction

 \section{Introduction}

-Let $G$ be a connected reductive group over $\C$.
-Denote by $B$ a Borel subgroup in $G$.
-An irreducible algebraic $G$-variety $X$ is said to be {\em spherical} if $X$ is normal and if $B$ has an open orbit in $X$.
-An algebraic subgroup $H\subset G$ is called {\em spherical} if the homogeneous space $G/H$ is spherical, i.e., there exists an element $g \in G$ such that the subset $BgH \subset G$ is Zariski dense.
+Let $G$ be a complex connected reductive algebraic group.
+An irreducible algebraic $G$-variety $X$ is said to be {\em spherical} if $X$ is normal and if a Borel subgroup of $G$ has an open orbit in $X$.
+An algebraic subgroup $H\subset G$ is called {\em spherical} if the homogeneous space $G/H$ is spherical.
+In this article, we introduce and explore new combinatorial invariants attached to spherical subgroups of $G$ from several perspectives.

-From now on, we fix a a spherical subgroup $H$ of $G$ and we assume that $BH$ is Zariski dense in $G$.
-A {\em spherical embedding} of $G/H$ is a normal $G$-variety $X$ together with a $G$-equivariant open embedding $j\,:\, G/H \hookrightarrow X$ which allows us to identify $H$ with the isotropy subgroup of the point $x:= j(H) \in X$ such that $Gx \cong G/H$.
-Therefore we will always regards $G/H$ as a open $G$-orbit in $X$ whenever we write $(X,x)$ for a $G/H$-embedding.
+From now on, we fix a Borel subgroup $B$ of $G$ and a spherical subgroup $H$ of~$G$.
+We first collect a few standard facts about the spherical homogeneous space $G/H$.
+There is no loss of generality in assuming that $BH$ is Zariski dense in $G$.
+A {\em spherical embedding} of $G/H$ is a normal $G$-variety $X$ together with a $G$-equivariant open embedding $j\,:\, G/H \hookrightarrow X$ which allows us to identify $H$ with the stabilizer of the point $x:= j(H) \in X$ such that $Gx \cong G/H$.
+Therefore we will always regard $G/H$ as the open $G$-orbit in $X$ whenever we write $(X,x)$ for a $G/H$-embedding.